sozoluffy/Quantum-Digital-Twins/README.md

 6. It is easier to investigate error mitigation techniques than on the quantum server.
 7. It is eaier to analyze the impact of noisy quantum computers on your use cases.

-To use use this code, you can install the python environment: conda env create -f environment.yml (see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
+To use use this code, you can install the python environment: conda env create -f environment.yml (see official conda documentation)

 If you use this code in your research or in your study then we would appreciate in citing some of our works: https://ieeexplore.ieee.org/document/10339907, https://inspirehep.net/literature/2752266